SomeWeekendReading/someweekendreading.github.io/_posts/2021-09-14-today-i-got-shot-a-fifth-time.md

 patient with a cough and a fever.
 In fact, you don't want to show up at a hospital at all, especially in the American South and the mountain West: those hospitals are full of unvaccinated knuckleheads with COVID.
-People are being turned away from hospitals, even with severe injuries, from which they sometimes die.
+People are being turned away from hospitals, even with severe injuries, from which they sometimes die because the knuckleheads have clogged the healthcare system.

 ## Everybody includes me